Ramakrishna Mission Temple, Dhaka

-Ramakrishna Mission Temple, Dhaka is a historically significant architectural monument situated by the Buriganga River at Mitford area in old Dhaka, Bangladesh.
+Ramakrishna Mission Temple, Dhaka is a historically significant architectural monument situated on R. K Mission Road in the Motijheel area in Dhaka, Bangladesh.
 The temple Ramakrishna Mission is an architecture which was founded by Swami Vivekananda in 1899 and the Ramakrishna Math (temple) was founded by Swami Brahmananda and Swami Premananda.

 History

 In 1916 Swami Brahmananda and Swami Premananda visited to Dhaka.
 On 13 February 1916, Swami Brahamananda and Swami Permananda laid the foundation of Ramakrishna Math and Ramakrishna Mission, respectively.
 After 8 months, on 24 October the first Governor of the East Bengal, Lord Carmichael, inaugurated the opening ceremony of the medical service centre.
 In March of this year, Dhaka Ramakrishna Mission received the affiliation of the Headquarters at Belur.

 The Ramakrishna Mission Authority of Belur appointed the local executive committee to start renovation work as after 85 years of use, the temple had become dilapidated.
 The main construction work began in 2000.
 In 2015, Prime Minister of India, Narendra Modi visited them temple.